Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Introduction

 One of the fundamental interests in Floquet engineering is the fidelity of an experimental system to the physical model under a large-amplitude periodic modulation~\cite{ashhab2007two}.
-Higher-order oscillatory response often appears nonlinearly in this regime, hindering quantitative interpretation.
+The higher-order oscillatory response often appears nonlinearly in this regime, hindering quantitative interpretation.
 Many researchers reported the peculiar dynamics in such a large-amplitude regime, for example, Rabi oscillations~\cite{fuchs2009gigahertz,scheuer2014precise,rao2017nonlinear,wang2021observation,deng2015observation,dai2017quantum}, multi-frequency absorption~\cite{saito2006parametric}, Landau-Zener interferometry~\cite{oliver2005mach,berns2006coherent,berns2008amplitude}, Carr-Purcell (CP) sequence~\cite{kotler2013nonlinear,zopes2017high}, and cavity couplings~\cite{niemczyk2010circuit,forn2010observation,yoshihara2017superconducting,yoshihara2017characteristic,yoshihara2018inversion}.
 However, it is still unknown to what extent higher-order nonlinear responses in such a regime can be accurately understood beyond qualitative observations.

-In this Letter, we focus on a two-level system in a diamond nitrogen-vacancy (NV) center driven by the CP sequence to enter the Floquet regime.
-We systematically investigate the nonlinear response caused by the phase accumulation in a large-amplitude modulation and prove that the response obeys the Bessel functions up to as high as 211th order, in accurate agreement with the theory.
-Specifically, we use AC magnetometry, in which an AC magnetic field is applied to a single NV center~\cite{MSH+08,HHC+10,dRD+11,NDH+11} driven by CP sequence, as a test platform of Floquet engineering.
-We use the sequential readout technique~\cite{schmitt2017submillihertz, boss2017quantum,glenn2018high-resolution} to precisely observe the response of the NV center to a wide range of AC field amplitudes as higher-order harmonics.
+In this paper, we focus on a two-level system in a diamond nitrogen-vacancy (NV) center driven by the CP sequence to enter the Floquet regime.
+We use AC magnetometry, where an AC magnetic field is applied to a single NV center~\cite{MSH+08,HHC+10,dRD+11,NDH+11} driven by the CP sequence, as a test platform of Floquet engineering.
+Adopting the synchronized readout technique~\cite{schmitt2017submillihertz, boss2017quantum,glenn2018high-resolution}, we investigate the nonlinear response caused by the phase accumulation in a large-amplitude modulation of the AC magnetic field and, thus, prove that the response obeys the Bessel functions up to as high as 211th orders, in accurate agreement with the theory.
 This work provides a solid foundation for developing pulse-driven Floquet engineering.

-We describe our idea below.
-Figure~\ref{fig1}(a) shows the CP sequence with the initialization/readout of the NV center.
-The state inversion by two $\pi$ pulses, repeated with a period of $T=2\tau$, forms the Floquet state as mathematically formulated in an analytical way [see Supplementary Information (SI)].
-In the presence of a sinusoidal AC magnetic field with a frequency of $\omega_\text{ac}=\pi/\tau$, this Floquet state accumulates the precession phase given as